jamestrandung/go-data-structure/emap/README.md

 The basic `map` type in Go does not support concurrent reads and writes. `emap` provides a high performance solution by utilizing shards to minimize the time required to acquire a lock to read or write.
-It is suitable for cases where many Go routines read & write over the same set of keys.
+It is suitable for cases where many goroutines read & write over the same set of keys.

 Do note that since Go 1.9, there's a built-in `sync.Map` that is optimized for 2 common use cases:
-(1) when the entry for a given key is only ever written once but read many times, as in caches that only grow, or (2) when multiple Go routines read, write, and overwrite entries for disjoint sets of keys.
+(1) when the entry for a given key is only ever written once but read many times, as in caches that only grow, or (2) when multiple goroutines read, write, and overwrite entries for disjoint sets of keys.
 In these cases, using `sync.Map` may significantly reduce lock content compared to `emap`.

 Read more: https://pkg.go.dev/sync#Map